GuptaManan100/PointOfSale/README.md

 total up your expenses automatically.
 The interface of the client is designed to self-explanatory.
 Use `rlwrap` for history support.

-Shutting down the client can be down by simply using the provided option in the menu.
+Shutting down the client can be done by simply using the provided option in the menu.

 ## Database format